Dr. Farah Roslan said infection concerns related to her hijab motivated her to have one that can be used in operating theatres.

 To overcome this, the young doctor tried to find a middle ground between adhering to her faith and also her passion for being in the operating theatre.

 “I’d been using the same headscarf all day which obviously wasn’t clean and ideal.
 I didn’t feel comfortable taking it off and I was pulled out from the theatre, respectfully, due to infection control.”Farah Roslan, via BBC

 To find inspiration for the hijab, she looked to Malaysia, for ideas before creating a design and testing fabrics.

-The University Hospitals of Derby and Burton NHS Trust said the new headscarves are available for the first time earlier in December.
+The University Hospitals of Derby and Burton NHS Trust said the new headscarves would be available for the first time earlier in December.

-The junior doctor looks forward to see if it can be endorsed throughout the UK.
+The junior doctor looks forward to seeing if it can be endorsed throughout the UK.